tighten/takeout/README.md

 ## Future plans

-The best way to see our future plans is to check out the [Projects Board](https://github.com/tighten/takeout/projects/1), but here are a few plans for the future:
+The best way to see our future plans is to check out the [Port to Node](https://github.com/tighten/takeout/projects/2), but here are a few plans for the future:

-- Electron-based GUI
-- `self-remove` command: Deletes all enabled services and then maybe self-uninstalls?
-- `upgrade`: destroys the old container, brings up a new one with a newly-specified tag (prompt user for it, default `latest`) and keeps all other parameters (e.g. port, volume) exactly the same as the old one
-- `pt/passthrough`: proxy commands through to docker (`./takeout pt mysql stop`)
-- Deliver package in a way that's friendly to non-PHP developers (Homebrew?
-NPM?)
-- Allow other people to extend Takeout by adding their own plugins (thanks to @angrybrad for the idea!)

 ## Process for release

 If you're working with us and are assigned to push a release, here's the easiest process:

 1. Visit the [Takeout Releases page](https://github.com/tighten/takeout/releases); figure out what your next tag will be (increase the third number if it's a patch or fix; increase the second number if it's adding features)
 2. On your local machine, pull down the latest version of `main` (`git checkout main && git pull`)
-3. Build for the version you're targeting (`php ./takeout app:build`)
-4. Run the build once to make sure it works (`php ./builds/takeout list`)
+3. @todo
+4. @todo
 5. Commit your build and push it up
 6. [Draft a new release](https://github.com/tighten/takeout/releases/new) with both the tag version and release title of your tag (e.g. `v1.5.1`)
 7. Set the body to be a bullet-point list with simple descriptions for each of the PRs merged, as well as the PR link in parentheses at the end.
 For example: